 - October 31, 2020 for components with anytime deadlines without cut-off dates.

 Please refer to the Deadlines and Notifications of Results page to see which components have deadlines, anytime deadlines with cut-off dates and anytime deadlines without cut-off dates.

 The blackout period for travel within Canada is from March 16 until August 31, 2020.
 The blackout period for international travel continues until further notice.
 Following are some options for funded projects that are dependent on travel during the blackout period:

 - Undertake your project without travel.

 Only travel costs are ineligible.
-If your travel can be postponed or modified, please contact a program officer from your program with revised information.
+If your travel can be postponed or modified, please contact a Program Officer in the relevant program with revised information.

-- Retain the funds for other eligible expenses related to your project if you received a grant to travel during our blackout period.
+- Use the funds for other eligible expenses related to your project if you received a grant to travel during our blackout period.

 Eligible expenses include costs related to modifying, postponing, or cancelling activities.
 Until further notice, we will temporarily accept travel insurance as an eligible expense.
 Please document the impact of COVID-19 and how you used the funds in your final report, which you must submit.
 You will need to repay unspent funds for the project.
 See the guidelines below.